 - Seeing the in-laws/significant other's parents.
-Pressure mounts to say, do and wear the right thing.
-The silent judgement can be deafening on both sides of this relationship, and can also lend themselves to arguments that usually don't exist.
+Pressure mounts about saying, doing and wearing the right thing.
+The silent judgement from family is often deafening on both sides of this relationship, and can also lend themselves to arguments that usually don't exist.

-- Mixed circles of friends.
+- Friends who don't mix.
 You know them individually, but they don't know each other, and everyone is going to cross paths.
 The mixed personalities, unknown dynamics, and silent jealousies can make things awkward, before and after the holidays.

-- Mixed families.
+- The awkwardness of "blended" families.
 Divorce, stepkids, new girlfriends and boyfriends, exes invited by your friends (and they didn't tell you!)… these examples and more come with their own set of communication challenges.
 Too many unspoken and unresolved situations can create a bad vibe for everyone.

-- Office parties.
+- Lord help us—office parties.
 How do you act?
 Who should you bring with you?
 How many drinks should you consume?
 These are but the warm-up questions, because the real challenge is unspoken, yet ever-present for so many: office politics.

 - "When are you going to get married?" conversations.
 With family and friends present, who's single and who’s taken is very apparent.
 If you're not in a committed relationship — or you don't bring someone to the gathering/party — you know the question's coming.

-- Shopping.
+- The hell that is holiday shopping.
 Parking spot fights, missing that last sale item, pushing past people in aisle three.
-Everyone's patience seems to be a little thinner, their tone a little more curt, and their nerves a little more frazzled.
-And keep in mind, this is all to make sure you are viewed as giving, thoughtful, and kind in the eyes of those you love.
+Everyone's patience is a little thinner, their tone a little more curt, and their nerves a little more frazzled.
+And keep in mind, this is all to portray you as giving, thoughtful, and kind in the eyes of those you love.
 (Anyone else see a disconnect here)?